László Radványi: Berlin and Paris

-After finishing their studies at Heidelberg, Radvanyi and Seghers moved to Berlin, where Radvanyi directed the Marxistische Arbeiterschule (Marxist Workers School) from 1925 to 1933.
+After finishing their studies at Heidelberg, Radványi and Seghers moved to Berlin, where Radványi directed the Marxistische Arbeiterschule (Marxist Workers School) from 1925 to 1933.
 Radványi gathered faculty members such as Georg Lukács and Bertolt Brecht, and speakers such as Albert Einstein, who in 1931 hosted a conference titled "What a worker must know about the Theory of Relativity".
 László indicated in his letters in 1926 the impossibility of obtaining a job as a philosophy professor in Germany because of his "Hungarian-ness and Jewishness".
 The German government closed the Marxistische Arbeiterschule in 1933, and Radványi then left for Paris.
 In Paris, Radványi founded and directed the Freie Deutsche Hochschule (Free German University), however, the German invasion of Paris forced Radványi to abandon his new endeavour.
 In 1940, the police in Meudon detained him as a citizen of a country allied with Germany.
+He was interned in the Camp du Vernet in Ariège.

 In December 1940, Seghers obtained a visa for herself, her husband, and their children with the help of Karl Mannheim.
 The family did not leave France until 24 March 1941, after they had received a transit visa from the United States; they arrived in New York on 16 June 1941.
 They departed on 25 June 1941 aboard the SS Monterrey.
 The SS Monterey's manifest of passengers also included the French anthropologist Claude Lévi-Strauss and surrealistic writer André Breton for New York City and the port of Veracruz, in the Gulf of Mexico.